Clinical validation is not product-market fit

 Healthtech companies

 You're designing from the supply side, focused on the technology, the evidence, the regulatory pathway.
 But are you pressure-testing whether your route to market actually exists?
-I help you see your product from the buyer's perspective before the market teaches you the expensive way.
+I help you see your product from the buyer's perspective, and identify adoption barriers early so you can do something about them.

 3